 What is your main focus for the year?

-My focus for 2021 is to support the Trust to continue to deliver and improve care for the population served by the Trust against the backdrop of the covid pandemic.
+My focus is to support the Trust to continue to deliver and improve care for the population served by the Trust against the backdrop of the COVID pandemic.

 What will be your focus in your first year with the Trust?